The Aura User Guide

 • There is something wrong with the upstream package source files or a dependency.

-• If so, check the comments on the AUR page for that package.
+• Try checking the comments on the AUR page for that package: aura -Ao <pkg>

 • You've found a real bug in Aura.